 Fall colors are so attractive here because of the massive forest and big varieties of trees.
 Spring and summer are of course brightly beautiful.
-With her stunning outlook, fall is romantic in sunshine and mysterious in foggy and frosty days.
+With her stunning outlook, fall is romantic in the sunshine and mysterious on foggy and frosty days.
 How would nature weave layers of colors without yarns and needles?
 And, the color palette of this organic tapestry is constantly changing.
-You can shoot the same spot in different time and day and come home with varying images each time.
+You can shoot the same spot at different times and days and come home with varying images each time.

 I live in Oregon and Ducks have been outstanding.
 As a matter of fact, I even have my emotion attached to the team and the players.
 There are many nice kids and they work so hard.
 And, I love to take pictures for my family when they are all ducked out, fully dressed in Duck outfit.
 But,….

 Can you tell even that creature is questioning my wisdom?
-He came to munch my flowers and I would usually chase him away in a heart beat.
-But today I looked at him seeking for his approval.
+He came to munch my flowers and I would usually chase him away in a heartbeat.
+But today I looked at him seeking his approval.

 Sun is smiling at me sarcastically.
 It is the most gorgeous fall that I have ever experienced since I moved to Oregon.
 It is worth the celebration.
 Below is the sun-bathed maple tree.
 I love the color contrast.